internetarchive/dwebsummit-site-2/README.md

 - A great free mysql gui client is [SequelPro](https://sequelpro.com).
 You can use this to import/export data and create new databases.

+- You can connect to the remote database with SequelPro by using the SSH tunnel feature.

+- 2019-04-09 - I had trouble importing the database exported from Dreamhost (MySQL 5.6 into my local mac install MySQL 8.0.15).
+I ended up using the CLI `/usr/local/mysql/bin/mysql -u root -p dwebsummit < dwebcamp_prod_2019-04-09.sql`, but after this, SequelPro could no longer open the database.

 ### Uploading